U.S. History Sample Questions

 Grade 8 Sample Questions

-Questions from the 2018 NAEP U.S. history assessment were not released to the public.
-However, samples of released U.S history questions from previous assessments, including how students performed on them, are presented below as examples of the types of questions given to students in the 2018 assessment.
-Each example contains a brief description of the question, the format type (selected response or constructed-response), and the historical theme.
-The assessment measures students' knowledge of four historical themes: Change and Continuity in American Democracy (Democracy), Gathering & Interaction of Peoples, Cultures & Ideas (Culture); Economic & Technical changes and their relation to Society, Ideas and the Environment (Technology), and Changing Role of America in the World (World Role).
+Samples of released U.S. history questions from the 2022 assessment are presented below.
+Each example contains a brief description of the question, the format type (selected-response or constructed-response), and the historical theme.
+The assessment measures students' knowledge of four historical themes: Change and Continuity in American Democracy (Democracy); The Gathering and Interactions of Peoples, Cultures, and Ideas (Culture); Economic and Technological Changes and Their Relationship to Society, Ideas, and the Environment (Technology); and The Changing Role of America in the World (World Role).
 The percentage of students who answered a selected-response question correctly or who received full credit for their answer to a constructed-response question is also displayed.

 One way to understand the NAEP U.S. history scale is by seeing the types of questions that students performing at different points on the scale can likely answer correctly.
 See an item map with examples of questions that reflect the skills and knowledge demonstrated by students performing at different points on the U.S. history scale within the score range for each NAEP achievement level.